heremaps/xyz-documentation/docs/cli/cli.md

 #### Hexbins

-Hexbins are a data simplification method that makes it feasible to visualize large datasets of point features at low zoom levels (continent, country, state/province).
+Hexbins are a data simplification method that makes it easier to visualize large datasets of point features at low zoom levels (continent, country, state/province).
 A series of hexagon grids are created and the points that fall inside each are counted and written to a new space, and statistics are calculated across the hexbin grid.

 These hexagons (or their centroids) and their statistics can be quickly displayed in place of the raw data that might overwhelm a renderer.
 Default colors indicating relative "occupancy" are generated for convenience of display.